argilla-io/argilla/src/argilla/client/feedback/integrations/huggingface/card/argilla_template.md

 The dataset is created in Argilla with: **fields**, **questions**, **suggestions**, and **guidelines**.

-The **fields** are the dataset records themselves, for the moment just text fields are suppported.
+The **fields** are the dataset records themselves, for the moment just text fields are supported.
 These are the ones that will be used to provide responses to the questions.

 | Field Name | Title | Type | Required | Markdown |
 | ---------- | ----- | ---- | -------- | -------- |